TikTok Shop: All You Need To Know

 Privacy Considerations

 With the advent of TikTok Shop, the platform will have access to additional user data including financial details and shopping patterns.
 TikTok has assured that all such data for U.S. users is securely stored within the country and managed by a separate unit, USDS, to address privacy concerns.
-Nonetheless, this additional data collection might attract scrutiny from lawmakers, adding a layer of complexity to TikTok’s social commerce venture.
+Nonetheless, this additional data collection is attracting scrutiny from lawmakers, adding a layer of complexity to TikTok’s social commerce venture.

 Final Thoughts